JefersonLucas/reserve.io/README.md

 yarn server
 ```

+3. Go to [http://localhost:1010/reserve.io/v1/doc/](http://localhost:1010/reserve.io/v1/doc) to view the API documentation.

 ## Contents

 ## Application source code

-Everything that is included in the application.
+What is included in the application.

 ```txt
 reserve.io/